 In the Czech Republic, the walks take place in Central Bohemia, in the protected landscape area Křivoklátsko and are guided by Chewie – an Open Forest Collective's member of a canine origin who holds extensive sensorial knowledge of the local forest landscape and provides a unique other-than-human perspective.
 Chewie’s sense of orientation and interests define what is worth exploring and his sensory capacities become key in the walk navigation.

-The feral forest data resulting from the walks – whether data inspired by a dog’s forest interests, shaped as wowen pictograms, or generated by sensors – might help challenge dominant epistemological framings of forests and cultivate an acknowledgment of diversely situated understandings of what a forest might be and to whom.
-Through the feral stories and data, we invite conversations about what can constitute a forest dataset, how it can be produced, and by whom.
-Thereby, we aim to raise questions about power, values, and structural inequalities that shape forests and their futures.
+While walking, we observe, talk, listen, and pay attention to our surroundings.
+These conversations and experiences become an inspiration for forest stories.
+In the context of our inquiry, these stories capturing diverse more-than-human forest knowledges and experiences are considered as data – that is messy, eclectic, sensory-rich, and more-than-human, or, as we call it, feral data.
+The feral forest data resulting from the walks – whether inspired by a dog’s forest interests, shaped as wowen pictograms, or generated by sensors – are collected to help challenge dominant epistemological framings of forests; what they might be and to whom.
+Through the feral stories and/as data, we aim to raise questions about power, values, and structural inequalities that shape forests and their futures.

 Our recent drifting event, The Feral Drifting with Lonja Wetlands involved a 4-day performative investigation of multispecies relations and spatio-temporalities of care that shape the flow of life and death in Lonjsko Polje, the largest protected wetlands in Croatia.
 The processes and outcomes of our wetlands drift were shaped as Feral Fragments of Lonjsko Pojle – an audiovisual installation exhibited at the 18th International Architecture Exhibition – La Biennale di Venezia, as part of the Croatian Pavilion – Same as it Ever Was.